ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 I can't stand to the odd numbers.
 Everything has to be even.
-I I love numbers two and four, specially I don't know what about them that I like but I tried to do whatever I'm doing in those numbers like if I'm eating an olive
+I I love numbers two and four, specially I don't know what about them that I like but I tried to do whatever I'm doing in those numbers like if I'm eating an olive I have to eat either two four or six olives